ArgoExped/Frozen-Arts/patch.md

 1. New Shop

 	- New tab is added at the top of the shop
-	- At the main shop, you can acquire even Legendary Heroes.
+	- At the main shop, you can acquire even a Legendary Hero.
-	- Each heroes can be purcahsed once a day using gold.
+	- Each heroes can be purchased once a day using gold.
 	- Shop is refreshed daily.